svaarala/duktape/examples/eventloop/README.rst

   current callback has finished.
 This is not the best behavior for some environments, but avoids bunching callbacks.

 * Error handling is mostly missing.
-Debug prints don't interact well with curses.